Tharindi2003/Expense-Tracker/README.md

- Expense Tracker
+💰 Expense Tracker

 A lightweight browser-based web application to track personal income and expenses.
-Built with HTML, CSS, and JavaScript, it works entirely offline using LocalStorage—no server required.
+Built with HTML, CSS, and JavaScript, it works entirely offline using LocalStorage — no server required.

-Features
+✨ Features

-Add, edit, and delete income/expense transactions
+➕ Add, ✏️ edit, and 🗑️ delete income/expense transactions

-Categorize transactions (default + custom categories)
+🏷️ Categorize transactions (default + custom categories)

-Set and track monthly budgets
+🎯 Set and track monthly budgets

-View summaries: total income, expenses, balance, remaining budget
+📊 View summaries: total income, expenses, balance, remaining budget

-Filter by type, category, month, or keyword
+🔍 Filter by type, category, month, or keyword

-Import/Export data in JSON format for backup/sharing
+📂 Import/Export data in JSON format for backup/sharing

-Tech & Environment
+🛠️ Tech & Environment

-Runs on modern browsers (Chrome, Firefox, Safari, Edge)
+🌐 Runs on modern browsers (Chrome, Firefox, Safari, Edge)

-Works on desktop and mobile
+💻 Works on desktop and 📱 mobile

-Offline-first (no internet connection needed)
+📴 Offline-first (no internet connection needed)

-Constraints
+⚠️ Constraints

-Data is stored locally in the browser (cleared if storage is deleted)
+🗄️ Data is stored locally in the browser (cleared if storage is deleted)

-Import/Export supports JSON only
+📑 Import/Export supports JSON only

-No multi-user or server sync
+👤 No multi-user or server sync

-Future Enhancements
+🔮 Future Enhancements

-Cloud sync and multi-user support
+☁️ Cloud sync and multi-user support

-Charts and visual analytics
+📈 Charts and visual analytics

-Multi-currency support
+💱 Multi-currency support

-Recurring transactions
+🔁 Recurring transactions